snap-automation/tiaportal-mcp/README.md

 ## Known Limitations

 - As of 2025-09-02: Importing Ladder (LAD) blocks from SIMATIC SD documents requires the companion `.s7res` file to contain en-US tags for all items; otherwise import may fail.
 This is a known limitation/bug in TIA Portal Openness.
+ - `ExportBlock` requires a fully qualified `blockPath` like `Group/Subgroup/Name`.
+If only a name is provided, the MCP server returns `InvalidParams` and may include suggestions for likely full paths.

 ## Testing